cambridge-cares/TheWorldAvatar/Agents/_DerivationPaper/README.md

 ## 3. Instantiate Flood Warning

 Run the [flood_warning.py] module as main script to instantiate the flood warning (which affects the previously labeled buildings).
 Please note that only the absolute minimum relationships are instantiated, which are required for the Flood Assessment Agent to pick up the flood warning.

+## 4. Create derivation markup
+1. Create derivation markup for `AverageSquareMetrePrice` by executing the below command:
+    ```bash
+    python markup_avg_sqm_price.py
+    ```
+    This file queries all instantiated postal code and requests for derivation markup with the `createSyncDerivationForNewInfo` function to compute the average price on the spot.
+After running the script, 977 derivations will be generated, which may take ~30 minutes if none of the derivations exist before.
+2. Create derivation markup for `PropertyValueEstimation` by executing the below command:
+    ```bash
+    python markup_property_value_est.py
+    ```
+    This file queries all instantiated properties but takes a short-cut that ONLY requests for derivation markup of the mock affected buildings as listed in `./data/affected_property_iris.csv`.
+It also uses the `createSyncDerivationForNewInfo` function and will generate 222 derivations once executed.
+This may take ~6 minutes if none of the derivations exist before.

 &nbsp;